MatteP1/thesis/Tasks.md

   - [x] Implement proof in Iris

 - [x] State and prove correctness of M&S queue with locks (concurrent case)
-  - [x] Change initialise so that locks are created before head and tail.
+  - [x] Change initialise so that locks are created before head and tail
   - [x] Define queue Invariant
   - [x] Change l_null to l_n+1
   - [x] Do proof sketch on paper